Liquidambar formosana aka Formosan Sweet Gum

 Formosan Sweet Gum, Formosan Gum, Chinese Sweetgum

-How to care for Formosan Sweet Gum
+How difficult is it to take care of Formosan Sweet Gum

 Formosan Sweet Gum is a low-maintenance plant that requires minimal attention, making it an excellent choice for beginners.